pastelmind/kolmafia-util/README.md

 KoLmafia-util is a utility library for writing JavaScript/TypeScript programs that run inside KoLmafia.

-It provides some useful features in ASH that are not available in the JavaScript runtime.
+It provides some useful features for writing JavaScript-based KoLmafia projects.

 ## Installing